MarioniLab/geneBasisR/README.md

 - gene: for each gene, we assess imputation accuracy based on the average expression values across cell's neighbors in the 'selection' graph.

-The wraper function that performs evaluation is `evaluate_library` takes as inputs scRNA-seq data (as a SingleCellExperiment objects, using logcounts) and character vector of gene names, and estimates the quality of the selected library at cell type, cell and gene levels.
+The wraper function that performs evaluation is `evaluate_library` takes as inputs scRNA-seq data (as a SingleCellExperiment objects, using logcounts) and character vector of gene names.

 Few notes: